jfjutras07/Advanced-Business-Analytics-Capstone/README.md

 Although the original instructions suggested completing the project in Excel, I decided to implement it using Python due to technical constraints and to strengthen my skills in programming and data science.

-The project includes:
+The project includes: data cleaning and preparation, exploratory data analysis, predictive modeling, and actionable business recommendations.

-  Data cleaning and preparation

-  Exploratory data analysis

-  Predictive modeling

-  Actionable business recommendations

-Note

 This repository is preserved to document my progression in analytics.
 Since completing this capstone, I have been developing more advanced and diverse projects on Kaggle and GitHub, focusing on machine learning, NLP, computer vision, time series forecasting, and MLOps.